 If the COA determines that a revisit is necessary, the institution must also work with its state consultant to plan the revisit.
 The revisit will provide an opportunity for the consultant and team lead to confirm that changes are being implemented at the institution and that the institution has adequately addressed the concerns identified in the adopted accreditation report and the stipulations placed upon the institution by the action of the COA.
 The report of the revisit team will be submitted to, and acted upon by, the COA within one calendar year of the original visit.

 The COA will review the revisit report and determine whether all stipulations and concerns have been addressed.
-If the COA determines that all stipulations and concerns have been corrected, the COA will act to remove the stipulations and change the status of the institution from Accreditation with Major Stipulations to Accreditation.
+If the COA determines that all stipulations and concerns have been corrected, the COA will act to remove the stipulations and change the status of the institutionaccordingly .
 If the COA grants the institution Accreditation, the institution will be permitted to continue all accredited credential programs and to propose new credential programs to the COA at any time.
 The revisit report of the team, the action of the COA to remove the stipulations, and the new accreditation decision will be posted on the Commission’s website.
 The institution may then notify its constituency of its change of accreditation status as appropriate.

-In the event the COA determines that the institution has not made significant progress on resolving the stipulations as evidenced in the 7th year report or verified by the state consultant and team lead at the revisit, the institution will be brought back to the COA for consideration of Accreditation with Probationary Stipulations or Denial of Accreditation.
+In the event the COA determines that the institution has not made significant progress on resolving the stipulations as evidenced in the 7th year report or verified by the state consultant and team lead at the revisit, the COA may consider Accreditation with Probationary Stipulations or Denial of Accreditation.

 On some occasions, significant progress may have been made, but additional time beyond one calendar year is needed for the institution to remedy all of the identified deficiencies.
 If this is the case, the COA may continue the current stipulations or adopt revised stipulations.
 When the COA adopts revised stipulations, it may change the accreditation status to Accreditation with Stipulations or maintain the status of Accreditation with Major Stipulations.
 In the same action, the COA will specify the amount of additional time that the institution will have to address the remaining stipulations.
 In such cases, the COA may determine appropriate follow-up by the institution and a timeline for COA action to remove the remaining stipulations and concerns.

-Stipulations requiring Closure of Individual Programs may not be removed.
+Stipulations requiring Closure of Individual Programs.
 Institutions must wait a minimum of two years before submitting a proposal for Initial Program Review of the same credential type.

 Accreditation with Probationary Stipulations